NASA Will Send A Drone To Buzz Around Saturn's Largest Moon

 Titan was previously visited by the Huygens probe that was delivered by the Cassini spacecraft.
 That mission, in 2005, gave researchers an idea of what to expect when they targeted Titan with Dragonfly.

-NASA's Dragonfly mission will launch in 2026, but it will take eight years to get to Titan.
-Once it reaches the moon, Dragonfly will then spend about two and a half years making a series of short flights, flying with the help of eight rotors.
+The Dragonfly mission will launch in 2026, but it will take eight years to get to Titan.
+Once it reaches the moon, Dragonfly will then spend about 2 1/2 years making a series of short flights, flying with the help of eight rotors.

-Dragonfly will gradually venture from dune fields to a large crater so that scientists can take measurements at different spots, analyzing the moon's surface and atmosphere.
+Dragonfly will gradually venture from dune fields to a large crater so scientists can take measurements at different spots, analyzing the moon's surface and atmosphere.

 The mission will be led by Elizabeth Turtle, of Johns Hopkins University's Applied Physics Laboratory in Laurel, Md.